 Developer Preview releases are early baseline builds for developers only.
 Because they're not suitable for daily use by early adopters or consumers, we're making them available by manual download and flash only.
 To flash these builds, note that you'll need to do a full reset, so make sure to back up your data first.

-Go to the Downloads page for system images and complete flashing instructions.
+Go to the Downloads page for Flash Tool, system image downloads, and complete flashing instructions.

 You can choose to revert to a production build at any time - to do that, you'll need to flash the appropriate system image from the Pixel factory images page.
 Note that you'll need to do a full reset in this case as well.

 Even if you don't have access to a hardware device that can run Android 11, you can still participate in the Developer Preview by setting up an Android emulator for development and testing.